 Architectural Style and Design Philosophy

-Every a'course Architect has a signature style, and this profoundly impacts land usage.
+Every course architect has a signature style, and this profoundly impacts land usage.
 Some architects prefer a "parkland" style, with holes running parallel to each other, often separated by a single line of trees.
 This is a very land-efficient design.

-Others embrace a "minimalist" or "natural" philosophy, preferring to create wide, flowing fairways with big visual separation between a group of holes.
+Others embrace a "minimalist" or "natural" philosophy, creating wide, flowing fairways with big visual separation between holes.
 This gives the golfer a sense of being alone on each hole but requires significantly more space.
-Architects like Tom Doak or Coore & Crenshaw are known for these grand-scale routings that can make a Gourse feel immense.
+Architects like Tom Doak or Coore & Crenshaw are known for these grand-scale routings that can make a course feel immense.

 Development and Amenities

-A golf a course is more than just the a course it owns.
-A real estate developement community built around fairways will naturally consume far more land than a standalone golf club.
+A golf course is more than just the course itself.
+A real estate development community built around fairways will naturally consume far more land than a standalone golf club.
 Additionally, the size of non-golf amenities plays a big part:

 - A multi-tiered, 30-bay driving range vs. a simple practice net.